bracker-org/bracker/README.md

-# Script install minecraft hacked client
+# Bracker
-This is a script to install Minecraft hacked client
+This is a script to install hacked client